numpy/numpy.org/content/en/benchmark.md

 ## Conclusion

 * NumPy is very efficient, especially for larger datasets.
-NumPy performs $3.2$ times faster than Python for input size $64$,
+It performs $3.2$ times faster than Python for input size $64$,
 $5.8$ times faster for a dataset of size, $128$.
 It gives more than $9.7$ times better performance than Python for input size $256$.
 The performance of NumPy increases drastically as the number of particles in the datasets increases.
 Thanks to the vectorized approach in NumPy.
 Vectorization makes the code look clean and concise to read.
-It results in better performance without any explicit looping, indexing, etc.
+That resulted in better performance without any explicit looping, indexing, etc.
-NumPy's concept of vectorization is handy for the beginner to learn.
-It is also beneficial for a highly skilled developer to debug the errors with fewer lines of code.

 * It uses pre-compiled C code, which adds up to the performance of NumPy.
-We can observe from the table the performance of the NumPy approaches to the speed of C++.
+The table shows that the performance of the NumPy is approaching the speed of C++ on increasing the input size.
-For a dataset of size $64$, NumPy is $2.72$ times slower than C++.
-For the dataset of size $128$, it reaches equivalent to the speed of C++, with a running time of $1.56$ times the time taken by C++.
+For a dataset of size $64$, NumPy is $2.7$ times slower than C++.
+For the dataset of size $128$, it reaches equivalent to the speed of C++, with a running time of $1.56$ times, faster than the time taken by C++.
-NumPy outperforms C++ by $1.06$ times for input size $256$.
+NumPy outperforms C++ by $1.05$ times for input size $256$.

 **How can we accelerate NumPy?**

 NumPy aims to improve itself and to give better performance for the end-users.
 It performs well in most cases.
 But to fill the gaps where NumPy is not so good various compiled methods like Numba, Pythran, etc are used.
 They play a huge role.
-In this implementation, we used Transonic's JIT Compilation at the backend for NumPy arrays to implement Numba & Pythran.
+Presently, we used Transonic's JIT Compilation at the backend for NumPy arrays to implement Numba & Pythran.
 To be specific, we want to compare NumPy's vectorized approach with the JIT-compiled non-vectorized approach.

-* We observed Numba performs $2.72$ times faster than NumPy for input size $64$ and $1.56$ times faster for input size $128$.
+* We observed Numba performs $2.4$ times faster than NumPy for input size $64$ and $1.31$ times faster for input size $128$.
 But later, NumPy outperforms Numba by $1.45$ times faster for input size $256$.
-* Pythran performs $12.17$ times faster for input size $64$,
+* Pythran performs $12.15$ times faster for input size $64$,
-$7.13$ times better for input size $128$, and $3.51$ times faster than NumPy for input size $256$.
+$7.31$ times better for input size $128$, and $3.51$ times faster than NumPy for input size $256$.

 We have compared the performance of NumPy with two of the most popular languages Python and C++, and with popular compiled methods like Numba and Pythran.
+We distinguished the remarkable change in the behaviour of NumPy as we increment the number of input sizes.
+NumPy initially performed equivalent to the speed of Python, but, later it changed its behavior from "python-like" nature to "compiled-like" behavior.
+The running time became similar to accelerators that are to increase the performance of the code.
-NumPy achieves better performance for scientific computations as well as for solving real-life situations.
+It achieves better performance for scientific computations as well as for solving real-life situations.
 That's NumPy.
 It stands explicitly well in all kinds of circumstances.